 Aspiring astronauts team up with satellite and rover buddies to play games and complete fun missions!
 On Saturn's rings, collect balls of data and launch them to the satellite buddy.
 In an interactive puzzle, step on the stars to recreate the constellations in the sky.

-Surrounded by the nature of space, young explorers climb among the stars, slide through wormholes, walk on Saturn’s rings, and explore different plant surfaces.
+Surrounded by the nature of space, young explorers climb among the stars, slide through wormholes, walk on Saturn’s rings, and explore different planet surfaces.
 Toddlers can explore the surface of the Moon in the soft play area.

 Watch the kids play and learn while enjoying the coffee, wine and beer bar in a comfortable lounge.
 Enjoy space trivia and watch as children play on the planets.